nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `help add`: Displays the exact same content as what is shown on this User Guide for the `add` command or [here](https://github.com/nus-cs2103-AY2122S1/tp/blob/master/docs/UserGuide.md#adding-a-student-add).

-**Include an interactive GUI version where Avengers can click on the menu to view help.
+**Includes an interactive GUI version where Avengers can click on the menu to view help.
 Only available for general help**

 #### Exiting the program : `exit`